smrei001/seomisaki.com/README.md

-# GitHub Pages for seomisaki.online
+# GitHub Pages for seomisaki.com